Zenomodiff/Random-Food-Names-API/README.md

-# Food Names API
+# Food Names API 🍗🍔🍕🍜

-An API that will return random Food Names.
+An API that will return random Food Names 🍡🥧🎂🌮

 ## Usage: